-Basketball Injury Rehab
+Basketball Injury Rehab and Prevention

 Basketball is a contact sport, so injuries can and do occur.
 Injuries during the game are commonly caused by falling, contact with other players, quick changes in direction, or being hit by the ball.
 Additionally, higher level players can have overuse injuries because they play longer and harder.
 Some of the most common basketball injuries are: